 With this action, the thrust on the solenoid pawl is relieved, and the spring pressure pulls the pawl out of the notch in the sun gear control plate.
 It causes to unground the ignition coil and thereby permit the ignition system to function again.

 This series of actions take place so quickly that no appreciable lag is noticeable in power delivery.

 Thank you for reading.
 If you have any question just leave a comment I’ll respond.
-If you like the article on overdrive transmission share with you friends.
-Subscribe to our newsletter to get our new post notification.
+If you like the article on overdrive transmission share with your friends.

 Read about machine: